Components in Rust

 Building a Component with cargo component

-Create a Rust program that implements the add
+Create a Rust library that implements the add

 function in the example

-$ cargo component new add --reactor && cd add
+$ cargo component new add --lib && cd add

 to match add.wit